 Nurses stand on their feet all day.
 Especially nurses that work in the operating room.
 This can lead to swelling and pooling of the blood.

 This is a perfect storm for blood clots or DVT’s in the legs.
-Compression stockings are able to increase the blood flow, and this will increase circulation.
+Compression stockings are able to increase blood flow, and this will increase circulation.

 Also, for nurses who already have edema in their legs, compression stockings can help because they prevent the tissue in the legs from expanding.

 Poor blood circulation and insufficient venous circulation are the main causes of varicose veins.
 Sometimes the valves in the veins do not let blood flow adequately.
-This will cause the veins to budge, this budges is known as spider veins or varicose veins.
+This will cause the veins to bulge, this budges is known as spider veins or varicose veins.
 When a nurse wears compression stockings, the blood is forced back up to the heart and this will prevent varicose veins.

-Nurses work extremely hard, often times with no support resources.
+Nurses work extremely hard, oftentimes with no support resources.
 Patients are getting sicker and nurses are expected to work harder without increased support.
 This puts a lot of wear and tear on the nurses’ legs, joints, and back.
 One of the ways to prevent pain is to wear compression stockings.

 Varicose Veins Signs and Symptoms

-- Veins that stick out and are usually blue colored
+- Veins that stick out and are usually blue-colored

 - Burning sensation in the legs